 In a gene containing 1000 nucleotides, dividing 1000 by 3 yields 333 codons, which have one of 20 different possible outcomes, so that the number of possible combinations is 20333, or 1.7 x 10433.
 At the rate of 1000 combinations per second, it would still take 5.5 x 10422 years, or 4 x 10412 times the estimated age of the Universe to try all of the different possibilities.
 Although these figures are significantly lower than those contained in the original calculation, they are not sufficiently low as to alter in the slightest the conclusions that follow from them.

-To return to the linguistic analogy, this is comparable to the fact that, for those who do not understand a foreign language, the different combinations of letters contained in two or more compositions will not beget different effects or consequences upon those who examine them.
+To return to the linguistic analogy, this is comparable to the fact that, for those who do not understand a foreign language, the different combinations of letters contained in a multiplicity of compositions, one with meaning and the others being only random collections of letters, will not beget different effects on those who examine them.

 Although the probability that a random combination of three consecutive nucleotides in a gene will code for an amino acid or a useful nucleotide sequence is 100 percent, it is most certainly not true that any random combination of codons will beget a protein or an instruction that is useful in the formation, preservation, and propagation of life.
 In fact, the vast majority of these random combinations of codons will be useless for this purpose.
 The fact that every single possible combination of three nucleotides codes for an amino acid greatly increases the chances of success, since if this were not the case – if there were codons that did not code for an amino acid, or if some codons coded for an amino acid that is not one of the twenty amino acids that are used to create all living organisms – then this would increase the chances of biological failure.